rgab1508/CryptoCRIT/README.md

 ## What Is CryptoCRIT

-CryptoCRIT is an open-source Cryptocurrency project for making automated payments, The associated Cryptocurrency is called CritCoin
+CryptoCRIT is an open-source Cryptocurrency project for making automated payments, The associated Cryptocurrency is called CritCoin.
+It's value is same as a rupee.

 This System Is Currently Used In <a href="https://www.fcrit.ac.in">Fr.
 Conceicao Rodrigues Institute of Technology</a>